CagtayFabry/pytcs/README.md

 ### CSV backends

 The default implementation of `pytcs` uses `pandas.read_csv` for parsing CSV files.
-The `pandas` aims to provide the most flexible support for the various formatting options provided by the TwinCAT Scope export tool.
+The `pandas` backend aims to provide the most flexible support for the various formatting options provided by the TwinCAT Scope export tool.

-To improve performance for large files, [datatable](https://github.com/h2oai/datatable) can be set as an alternative CSV backend.
+To improve performance for large files, [polars](https://pola.rs/) can be set as an alternative CSV backend.
-Datatable can be selected by using `ScopeFile.read(..., backend="datatable")` .
+Polars can be selected by using `ScopeFile.load(..., backend="polars")`.
-However it should be considered **experimental** since some CSV formats can run into known issues and errors.
-If you want to use the `datatable` backend it is recommended run detailed tests with the target format (or change the target format).

 ### exporting to pandas and xarray